G00fY2/SpinnerDatePicker/README.md

 # Spinner Date Picker Demo
-This repo contains a sample app that shows how to still make use of the old fashioned Android DatePickerDialog available since API 1, even when using current Material Design Components app theme.
-The app offers two date pickers, the old DatePickerDialog in *Spinner mode* and the new MaterialDatePicker in *DatePicker mode*.
+This repo contains a sample app that shows how to make use of the old fashioned Android [DatePickerDialog](https://developer.android.com/reference/android/app/DatePickerDialog) available since API 1, as an alternative to the (UI/UX-wise) quite complex [MaterialDatePicker](https://material.io/components/date-pickers).
+The app uses the current Material Design Components app theme, to show that the dialog still fits well.
+The app offers both date pickers for comparison: The DatePickerDialog in *Spinner mode* and the MaterialDatePicker in *DatePicker mode*.

 ## Screenshots